 Girls with hanbok in the Changdeokgung Palace in Seoul

-Nakseonjae Complex – this separate part has quite an interesting history.
-It has been built during the time of King Heonjong for his concubine.
+Nakseonjae Complex is a separate part and has quite an interesting history.
+Nakseonjae was originally built in 1847 during the time of King Heonjong for his concubine.
 The then queen, the wife of the king, couldn’t bring him a child, so the king brought a woman named Gyeongbin.
 This is how he had the opportunity to be close to her until his death.
 The interesting thing is that these buildings are colorless unlike the others in the complex.

 Nakseonjae Complex